-The Auditor-General has received correspondence from Julian Leeser MP dated 29 May 2026, requesting that the Auditor-General conduct an investigation to examine the effectiveness of the National Indigenous Australians Agency in its oversight of Commonwealth expenditure related to Town Camps and remote Indigenous communities.
-This request is under consideration and the response will be published here.
+The Auditor-General responded on 19 June 2026 to correspondence from Julian Leeser MP dated 29 May 2026, requesting that the Auditor-General conduct an investigation to examine the effectiveness of the National Indigenous Australians Agency in its oversight of Commonwealth expenditure related to town camps and remote Indigenous communities.

 Correspondence from Julian Leeser MP